gaz1697/StoreFrontBackEndProject/README.md

 ## how to set up the database and local enviroment

-the review should create a .env folder that includes the following information :
+the reviewer should create a .env folder that includes the following information :
 - POSTGRES_HOST
 - POSTGRES_PORT=3000
 - POSTGRES_USER